OBINJAWED/Minecraft-MLLM/README.md

 # Minecraft Multimodal LLM Integration

-This project integrates a Multimodal Large Language Model (LLM) with Minecraft, allowing players to capture screenshots and receive AI-generated responses based on the game environment.
+This project integrates a Multimodal Large Language Model (MLLM) with Minecraft, allowing players to capture screenshots and receive AI-generated responses based on the game environment.

 ## Features